Shute, Mihaly & Weinberger is committed to fostering diversity, equity, and inclusion (DEI) in our workplace and in the work that we do.

 Since its inception, the firm has paid its attorneys, including partners, primarily based on years of service to the firm.
 Similarly, the firm pays its staff primarily based on survey data tied to years of experience.
 This structure promotes transparency, helps to eliminate bias in compensation, supports a more cooperative and inclusive working environment, and benefits our clients.

-Assessment of firm culture and practices:
+Firm culture and practices:

 Mentoring and professional development: